Matrix Decomposition-Based Approach to Estimate the STARTS Model: Empirical Example

 \subsection{Method}

-As in the simulation study, when fitting the STARTS model, ML, CML and ULS estimations were conducted using the \texttt{lavaan} package (version~0.6-20; Rosseel, 2012), whereas Bayesian estimation was implemented with \texttt{blavaan} (Merkle \& Rosseel, 2018).
+As in the simulation study, when fitting the STARTS model, ML, CML and ULS estimations were conducted using the \texttt{lavaan} package (version~0.6-20; Rosseel, 2012), whereas Bayesian estimation was performed using a custom-written \textsf{Stan} model implemented through the \texttt{rstan} package.